projectcalico/calico/v3.10/networking/advertise-service-ips.md

    For help see, [BGP configuration resource]({{site.baseurl}}/{{page.version}}/reference/resources/bgpconfig).

-> **Note**: If you are setting a cluster CIDR using the legacy environment variable CALICO_ADVERTISE_CLUSTER_IPS,
+> **Note**: In earlier versions of Calico, service cluster IP advertisement was configured via the environment variable CALICO_ADVERTISE_CLUSTER_IPS.
-> note that it takes precedence over any serviceClusterIPs defined in BGPConfiguration.
-We recommend removing the
+> That environment variable takes precedence over any serviceClusterIPs configured in the default BGPConfiguration.
+We recommend replacing the
-> deprecated CALICO_ADVERTISE_CLUSTER_IPS and replacing it with BGPConfiguration.
+> deprecated CALICO_ADVERTISE_CLUSTER_IPS with BGPConfiguration.
 {: .alert .alert-info}

 #### Advertise service external IP addresses